anr-bmbf-pivot/Artifacts-CoNEXT23-DoC/06-07-evaluation/scripts/plots/README.md

 - `client_coap_cache` notes if a CoAP cache was used at the DoC clients for the experiment.
 0 means no CoAP cache was used, 1 means that the DoC clients used a CoAP cache.
 - `proxied` notes that a caching CoAP forward proxy was used for the experiments.
-0 means the intermediate node acted as a opaque IPv6 forwarder, 1 means it acted as a caching CoAP forward proxy.
+0 means the intermediate node acted as an opaque IPv6 forwarder, 1 means it acted as a caching CoAP forward proxy.
-- `node` notes the number in the name of the M3 node in the FIT IoT LAB for which the link utilization is was gathered in this row.
+- `node` notes the number in the name of the M3 node in the FIT IoT LAB for which the link utilization is gathered in this row.
 - `distance` notes the distance of node identified by `node` to the border router in hops.
 - `queries_bytes` notes the number of bytes used on the link layer by queries for the node identified by `node`.